 Recovery is an ongoing process.
 It requires continued vigilance to prevent emotional states and behavioral patterns that lead to relapse.
-Substance abuse experts recommend close supervision of patients during continuing care to ensure that they are educated about the experience of post acute withdrawal syndrome and providing them with additional counseling, medication management, and other services to help them during these episodes.
+Substance abuse experts recommend close supervision of patients during continuing care to ensure that they are educated about the experience of post acute withdrawal syndrome and providing them with high-quality addiction therapy, medication management, and other services to help them during these episodes.

 Tips for Overcoming Post-Acute Withdrawal Syndrome